Flue-gas desulfurization: Methods

-For a typical coal-fired power station, flue-gas desulfurization (FGD) may remove 90 percent or more of the SO2 in the flue gases.
+For a typical coal-fired power station, flue-gas desulfurization (FGD) may remove 90 per cent or more of the SO2 in the flue gases.

 History

 Methods of removing sulfur dioxide from boiler and furnace exhaust gases have been studied for over 150 years.
 Early ideas for flue gas desulfurization were established in England around 1850.

 With the construction of large-scale power plants in England in the 1920s, the problems associated with large volumes of SO2 from a single site began to concern the public.
 The SO_{2} emissions problem did not receive much attention until 1929, when the House of Lords upheld the claim of a landowner against the Barton Electricity Works of the Manchester Corporation for damages to his land resulting from SO2 emissions.
 Shortly thereafter, a press campaign was launched against the erection of power plants within the confines of London.
 This outcry led to the imposition of SO_{2} controls on all such power plants.

 The first major FGD unit at a utility was installed in 1931 at Battersea Power Station, owned by London Power Company.
 In 1935, an FGD system similar to that installed at Battersea went into service at Swansea Power Station.
 The third major FGD system was installed in 1938 at Fulham Power Station.
-These three early large-scale FGD installations were suspended during World War II, because the characteristic white vapour plumes would have aided location by enemy aircraft.
+These three early large-scale FGD installations were suspended during World War II, because the characteristic white vapour plumes would have aided location finding by enemy aircraft.
 The FGD plant at Battersea was recommissioned after the war and, together with FGD plant at the new Bankside B power station opposite the City of London, operated until the stations closed in 1983 and 1981 respectively.
 Large-scale FGD units did not reappear at utilities until the 1970s, where most of the installations occurred in the United States and Japan.